martinjw/dbschemareader/DatabaseSchemaReader/README.txt

       }
 }

-It links up all the foreign key tables automatically so you can do this:
+It automatically calls DatabaseSchemaFixer to link up all the foreign key tables so you can do this:

 if (column.IsForeignKey) Debug.Write("\tForeign key to " + column.ForeignKeyTable.Name);